Downtown Orlando: Parramore

 Established in the 1880s, Parramore is the historical hub of Orlando's African-American community.
 The area is located just west of the Central Business district along Division Ave and West Church Street.
 Now considered an economically depressed area, Orlando leaders are working with business owners in the community to improve the area's reputation.
 While some parts of the neighborhood have been gentrified, Parramore still maintains its historical African-American identity.

-It is a residential area with a large number of high-intensity entertainment and office institutions; such as the Amway Center, Bob Carr Performing Arts Centre, US Courthouse for the Mid-District of Florida, Florida A&M University School of Law, county & state buildings, and Orlando Police Department headquarters.
+It is a residential area with a large number of high-intensity entertainment and office institutions; such as the Kia Center, Bob Carr Performing Arts Centre, US Courthouse for the Mid-District of Florida, Florida A&M University School of Law, county & state buildings, and Orlando Police Department headquarters.
 Smaller businesses include grocery stores, barber shops, and soul food restaurants.

 Orlando officially considers Parramore to be three separate neighborhoods: Lake Dot (between Colonial Drive and Amelia Street), Callahan (between Amelia Street and Central Boulevard), and Holden/Parramore (between Central Boulevard and Gore Street).
 All three are bounded on the east by Interstate 4 and on the west by Orange Blossom Trail.